dwoods-encircle/civicrm-worldpay/README.txt

 This is a set of files to allow CiviCRM to use the WorldPay payment gateway system.
-It is based upon code first developed by Dougall Winship.
+It is based upon code first developed by Dougall Winship, expanded by Ian Macdonald, then further expanded by enCircle.

-This should be considered to be experiemental code which should be extensively tested before being used in a production environment.
+This STILL should be considered to be EXPERIMENTAL code which should be extensively TESTED before being used in a production environment.

 PLEASE NOTE: A row needs to be added to the